tasdikrahman/tasdikrahman.me/_posts/2017-06-13-Week-1-and-2-ovirt-engine-rename-GSoC-2017-oVirt-Redhat.md

 If not the `engine-rename` command is run.

-After which again a recursive grep is done again on `/etc/ovirt-engine` with the search paramater as the new engine name.
+After which again a recursive grep is done again on `/etc/ovirt-engine` with the search parameter as the new engine name.

 This result is registered and compared to the expected grep result.
-If this passes, we now have our ovirt-engine at the desired state. i.e the name of the engine was renamed succesfully.
+If this passes, we now have our ovirt-engine at the desired state. i.e the name of the engine was renamed successfully.

 After which we are checking the engine health at the end of the role.